DAZN is Europe’s largest digital live sports broadcaster, streaming rights from the NFL to Serie A. It has 20 million paid subscribers globally.

 Freemium

-Research showed that "sign up" made users assume they were about to pay.
-I proposed switching to "register" – a lighter-touch word that tested significantly better, because users understood that registering their details was a distinct action from taking out a subscription.
-A single word change that meaningfully reduced friction at the first step of the funnel.
+Research proved the hypothesis that the term ‘sign up’ was associated with payment.
+I proposed switching to ‘register’.
+This lighter-touch term was associated with a lower entry barrier and tested significantly better, because users understood that registering their details was a distinct action from taking out a subscription.
+A single word change meaningfully reduced friction at the first step of the funnel.

 NFL Game Pass

-To maintain trust across a dual-brand experience, I ensured NFL Game Pass branding was carried consistently through every screen, so fans never felt they'd lost the product they knew.
+To maintain trust across a dual-brand experience, we also ensured NFL Game Pass branding was carried consistently through every screen from a UI perspective as well.

 DAZN's existing account structure had been built for a single subscription type.
 As part of this project I led content for a full My Account redesign, creating new information architecture with clearly defined areas for free accounts, core subscriptions and add-ons, structured to scale as DAZN's model continued to evolve.